cisagov/ScubaGear/baselines/aad.md

 ####  MS.AAD.2.1v1 instructions:

-1. Create a conditional access policy that blocks users determined to be high risk by the Identity Protection service.
+1. Create a conditional access policy blocking users determined to be high risk by the Identity Protection service.
 Configure the following policy settings in the new conditional access policy as per the values below:

 <pre>
   Users > Include > <b>All users</b>